-The old, wiry man who closes the library catches the end of our one kiss and says when the library closes you guys gotta get the heck out and it’s not time to get all lovey dovey and then leaves and walks through the blue night, onto the red train, into the black tunnel.
+The old, wiry man who closes the library catches the end of our one a.m. kisses and says when the library closes you guys gotta get the heck out and it’s not time to get all lovey dovey and then leaves and walks through the blue night, onto the red train, into the black tunnel.

 The next day we walk to the T while my dad cleans thousands of shards of things out of his San Francisco basement and they shift in his arms and drip from his fingers like piercing rocks when he turns hunched over with carrying and his thick beard and eyebrows move with him across the room.
 On the train, we eat burritos and your stomach bubbles like no one else’s.
 When you laugh your thick, goofy yellow hair shakes and your light green eyes collapse into strips of eyelash and your teeth look pointy like a werewolf’s.
 You have a cute, soft nose you say you wish was more ugly and manly.
 I tell you you look like a handsome psychopath from a movie.
 Boston has a red apocalyptic sky and red staggering huge, smooth buildings and red billboards advertising vodka and red, cold lips of people walking by.

-This night it’s 4:37 when I tap open the door with one finger and tiptoe through the sliver of light that falls into my room out of the hallway and my roommate’s mouth tilted back from the covers is wide like she’s swallowing her dreams.
+This night it’s 4:37 a.m. when I tap open the door with one finger and tiptoe through the sliver of light that falls into my room out of the hallway and my roommate’s mouth tilted back from the covers is wide like she’s swallowing her dreams.
 You follow me, swinging and catching the door so it almost smacks the room into to noise and life, but doesn’t.
 You are carrying the papers and books and headphones and computer charger chords that I left in the common room.
 “Ssh,” I whisper with a goofy, maniacal grin and feel my heart leap into my throat like a frog testing its legs as sleep deprived joy and panic confuse each other inside my chest.
 You let my things tumble into my bed and my phone slips from the space between your pinky and your hip and I giggle and then look away but you grab my hand and touch the hot, sharp tear blooming in the corner of my eye.

 “Are you okay?”